sachinmw/puppetQuest/Quest_Guide/quests/application_orchestrator.md

 This application specific configuration is called a component.
 In our example, we define components for the database, webserver, and loadbalancer.
-Each of which contains all the classes and resources necessary for a node to fulfull its role in the application.
+Each of which contains all the classes and resources necessary for a node to fulfill its role in the application.
 A component is generally a defined resource type, though it can also be a class or a single resource.
 A defined resource type is flexible enough to include multiple resources and subclasses, and unlike a class it can be declared multiple times within the same scope, allowing